Stories of Impact

 Nobel Prize-winner, Ernest Walton (1903-1995) was a Trinity graduate.
 He is most famous - along with John Cockcroft - for the splitting of the atom (the physical demonstration of Einstein’s law E=mc²) in 1932.

-Ernest Walton (1903-1995) graduated in maths and physics from Trinity College Dublin in 1926 and undertook postgraduate study in the Cavendish Laboratory in Cambridge under Ernest Rutherford.
-Working with John Cockcroft (1897-1967), he successfully split the nucleus of an atom in April 1932.
-They were subsequently jointly awarded the Nobel Prize in 1951 for ‘their pioneering work on the transmission of atomic nuclei by artificially accelerated atomic particles’.
+Ernest Walton graduated in mathematics and physics from Trinity College Dublin in 1926 and completed an M.Sc. in hydrodynamics under John Lighton Synge in 1927.
+He subsequently moved to Cambridge to undertake further postgraduate studies in the Cavendish Laboratory under Ernest Rutherford.
+Working with John Cockcroft (1897-1967), he successfully split the nucleus of the lithium atom in April 1932.
+They were subsequently jointly awarded the Nobel Prize in 1951 for ‘their pioneering work on the transmutation of atomic nuclei by artificially accelerated atomic particles’.

 A vision for Trinity's Library - James Ussher